Dear valued customers,

 Experience new excitement !!!

-HOW TO GET THERE?
+HOW TO GET THERE? |

+Accessibility - The distance of the Resort is approximately 100 km south of Kuala Lumpur and a leisurely drive would take about an hour.
+It is also about 20 minutes drive from Seremban.
 The Resort is easily accessible via the PLUS Expressway.
 Take Seremban/Port Dickson exit (RM7.20 toll from Sungai Besi Toll Plaza) and then enter Seremban-Port Dickson Highway (RM3.20 per entry).
-Take Lukut/Sepang exit and drive about 5 km to the resort.
+Take Lukut/Sepang exit and drive about 5 km to the resort. |

 Location - The resort is located at Pantai Tanjung Gemok, the northern part of Port Dickson nearer to Lukut Town.
 Adjacent to this resort is Glory Beach Resort.